jinxin112233/HEB_categories/README.md

 # Reference
 Ramírez-González, R. H. et al. The transcriptional landscape of polyploid wheat.
 Science.
 361, eaar6089 (2018).
+Ye, C. Y. et al. The Genomes of the allohexaploid Echinochloa crus-galli and its progenitors provide insights into polyploidization-driven Adaptation.
+Mol.
+Plant.
+13, 1298–1310 (2020).

 # Citations
 Chromosomal-scale haplotype-resolved genome assemblies of the two wild octoploid progenitors of cultivated strawberry illuminate genomic diversification from wild relatives to modern cultivars (in revision)